I killed a star last night. With my fist

 I dragged him through salt

-chimed.
-“I was thrust into you by another.”
+Big Star chirped, “I was thrust into you by

 Big Star sighed.
-“If you are me, why am I not you?”
+“If I am you, why are you not me?”

 “You have not seen me,” I replied.
 “You